dadaynamo/EDS_GEN/README.md

   --size <TOTsize>               Set the maximum size of the generated output.
                                  Example: --size 1000

+  --maxdeg <maxdeg>         Set the max number  of degenerate symbols in the generated sequence.
+                                 Accepted max values: 100.
+                                 Example: --maxdeg 25

-  --repeatability <level>        Set the repeatability level for the EDS (Elastic Degenerate Sequence).
+  --repeatability <level>        Set the repeatability level for the EDS (Elastic Degenerate Sequence).(NOT IN USE)
                                  Accepted values: 1 to 10.
                                  Example: --repeatability 5

-  --degenerate <percentage>      Set the percentage of degenerate symbols in the generated sequence.
+  --degenerate <percentage>      Set the percentage of degenerate symbols in the generated sequence.(NOT IN USE)
                                  Accepted values: 0 to 100.
                                  Example: --degenerate 25

-  --seed <seedvalue>             Specify a seed for random number generation to ensure repeatable results.
+  --seed <seedvalue>             Specify a seed for random number generation to ensure repeatable results.(NOT IN USE)
                                  Example: --seed 12345

-  --alphabet <alphabetType>      Specify the type of alphabet used in the generation.
-                                 Options: "genomic", "amino", "custom"
-                                 Example: --alphabet genomic

   --custom-alphabet <string>     If --alphabet is set to "custom", define the custom alphabet.
+(NOT IN USE)
                                  Example: --custom-alphabet "abcdxyz"

   --version                      Display the version of the program and exit.

 ### Examples:
 ```
-  EDS-GEN --output sequence.txt --size 500 --repeatability 3 --degenerate 20
+  ./EDS-GEN --output sequence.txt --size 500 --repeatability 3 --degenerate 20
 ```
 ```
-  EDS-GEN --output genome.fasta --size 1000 --alphabet genomic
+  ./EDS-GEN --output genome.fasta --size 1000 --alphabet genomic
 ```
 ```
-  EDS-GEN --output proteins.txt --alphabet amino
+  ./EDS-GEN --output proteins.txt --alphabet amino
 ```